Alexa 5 Sales CRM Myths To Ignore

 CRM | by Patricia Jones

-• Collects customer data from multiple sources and applications and store that to a centralized location.
+• Collects customer data from multiple sources and applications and stores that in a centralized location.

-• Automates repetitive sales, marketing and customer service process.
+• Automates repetitive sales, marketing, and customer service processes.

 • Tracks prospective customers through their purchase journey.